Overview & DETAILS

 You can work each Bumblebee or Home Station once on each Band.

-Working the same Bumblebee on a different band counts as an additional Contact
+Working the same Bumblebee on a different band counts as an additional Contact and as an additional Bumblebee Worked.

 So, try looking for Bumblebees on all of the bands that are open during this event.

-To report your results, go to 3830scores.com, and select the ‘ARS FOBB’ (on the Left side)
+select the ‘ARS FOBB’ (on the Left side)

-Be certain to properly select 'Home' or 'Bumblebee' so that you end up in the proper Results List
+Select 'Home' or 'Bumblebee' so that you end up in the proper Results List

 You will enter your [Total Contacts] that you made and the [Number of Bumblebees] that you worked.

-( [Total Contacts] includes both Bumblebees and non-Bumblebees )
+([Total Contacts] includes both Bumblebees and non-Bumblebees)

-outdoor experiences, and anything else about the event that you wish to comment on.
+If you are a Bumblebee, Soapbox comments may also include your portable location, power, equipment, antennas, band conditions, outdoor conditions, outdoor experiences, and anything else about the event that you wish to comment on.

-If you are a Home Station, Soapbox comments may include your power, equipment, antennas,
+If you are a Home Station, Soapbox comments may include your power, equipment, antennas, band conditions, and anything else about the event that you wish to comment on.

 Total Scores will be Automatically Calculated using this Formula: